 Additionally, the Company's Code of Business Conduct and Ethics, which applies to all directors, officers, and employees of the Company and its affiliates, contains a dedicated discussion of insider trading, with reference to the Company's insider trading policy.
-This section of the Code prohibits the use of material, nonpublic information for personal gain or the enrichment of others.
+This section of the Code of Business Conduct and Ethics prohibits the use of material, nonpublic information for personal gain or the enrichment of others.
 While in possession of material, nonpublic information, the Company's representatives are prohibited from buying or selling APA securities or securities of any other company to which the material, nonpublic information relates.
 The Company's representatives are also prohibited from disseminating the material, nonpublic information to anyone who may trade on or misuse the information.
-The Code emphasizes that insider trading laws carry significant penalties, including the possibility of criminal prosecution and jail time.
+The Code of Business Conduct and Ethics emphasizes that insider trading laws carry significant penalties, including the possibility of criminal prosecution and jail time.